 Walla Walla is home to more than 120 wineries and has carved a niche as a global wine and culinary scene while maintaining a relaxed, small-town charm.
 Biking the farm-lined roads of Washington's unofficial wine capital by renting a cruiser for $10 an hour at Allegro Cyclery.

 The crowding at the South Rim has become so notorious the National Park Service website has a section called "South Rim Crowding: A Survival Guide."
 Everyone should visit the Grand Canyon at least once in their lifetime.
 Just not during the summer.

 Faneuil Hall, The Freedom Trail, the Public Garden -- Boston has attractions in spades.
 Come summer, all the history, beaches, arts, and stellar restaurants make it one popular (and expensive) place.
 Save it for the fall, when the leaves turn and crowds die down.

 INSTEAD: CONCORD, NH

 Artisans' studios, farm-to-table eateries, and a performing arts center are some reasons to visit this once-sleepy state capital and now cultural hub -- said to have the most cultural offerings north of Boston.
 Downtown is known for its historic buildings, public art, and unique alleys and squares.

 Dominated by 4,000-foot mountain peaks and picturesque roads, Waterville Valley is a place to slow down and enjoy New England.
-Fish, bike (rentals start at $26 for a half-day), or hike more than 30 miles of well-marked and maintained trails.
+Go fishing, or bike or hike more than 30 miles of well-marked and maintained trails.